 The San Mateo County Board of Education considers and takes action on a variety of resolutions addressing issues important to San Mateo County students, families, educators, and schools.
-This page includes the Board’s resolutions over the last year and highlights a featured resolution.
-Board meeting agendas and minutes as well as archived resolutions can be found on this page.
+This page highlights a featured resolution and includes the Board’s resolutions over the last year.

 Phone: (650) 802-5552